Discover the Dodecanese: An Epic Greek Islands Cruise from Göcek

 Day 5 – Knidos, Nisyros

-We'll depart from Knidos fairly early in the morning for the two-hour crossing to Nisyros.
+We'll depart from Knidos fairly early in the morning for the two-hour crossing to the volcanic island of Nisyros.

 At Nisyros, we'll be anchored in the main harbour, with easy access to all amenities on the island.
 You may want to hire a taxi to explore this ruggedly beautiful and colourful volcanic island - complete with imposing rock monastery, acropolis, and fortress.